Tolowa Indian Settlements

 Tolowa Indian Village Site is a historical site in Crescent City, California in Del Norte County.
 The Native America Tolowa Tribe had villages in what is now northern Del Norte County.
 The villages were on Battery Point, Pebble Beach, south of Point St. George, and north of Point St. George.
 There were a number of large independent Tolowa villages in the area.
 The site is a California Historical Landmark No. 649.
 A marker was placed on the site in 1965 by the California State Park Commission working with the Del Norte County Historical Society.

-Tolowa Dee-ni' Nation
+Tolowa Dee-niʼ Nation

-The Tolowa of Crescent City are part of the Tolowa Dee-ni' Nation a federally recognized tribe established in 1906.
+The Tolowa of Crescent City are part of the Tolowa Dee-niʼ Nation a federally recognized tribe established in 1906.